-Then it's just like the other bathroom where I use vinegar/water to clean the toilet lid, seat, etc. Then I scrub the toilet and mop the floors with vinegar/water and a paper towel.
+Then it's just like the other bathroom where I use Clorox wipes to clean the toilet lid, seat, etc. Then I scrub the inside of the toilet with Lysol toilet bowl cleaner and mop the floors with vinegar/water and a paper towel.

 I always wait to clean the shower at night.
 I usually just clean the shower while I take a shower.
-I'm weird like that. :) I use Method Bathroom Cleaner and it works great.
+I'm weird like that. :) First I clean the entire shower with a Magic Eraser...